 The use of the migrate_data argument to convert a non-empty table can lock the table for a significant amount of time, depending on how much data is in the table.
 It can also run into deadlock if foreign key constraints exist to other tables.

 When converting a normal SQL table to a hypertable, pay attention to how you handle constraints.
-A hypertable can contain foreign keys to normal SQL table columns, but the reverse is not allowed.
+A hypertable can contain foreign keys to normal SQL table columns and vice versa.
+However, this does not work between hypertables.
 UNIQUE and PRIMARY constraints must include the partitioning key.

 The deadlock is likely to happen when concurrent transactions simultaneously try to insert data into tables that are referenced in the foreign key constraints and into the converting table itself.
 The deadlock can be prevented by manually obtaining SHARE ROW EXCLUSIVE lock on the referenced tables before calling create_hypertable in the same transaction, see PostgreSQL documentation for the syntax.